php-ru/symfony-docs-ru/logging.rst

 Another option is to have Monolog rotate the files for you by using the ``rotating_file`` handler.
 This handler creates a new log file every day and can also remove old files automatically.
-To use it, just set the ``type`` option of your handler to ``rotating_file``:
+To use it, set the ``type`` option of your handler to ``rotating_file``:

 .. configuration-block::